web-dev-sam/blog/src/content/blog/naming-every-developers-nightmare.md

 ![fail](/assets/blog/naming-every-developers-nightmare/fail.gif)

 Consider this: if your code is incomprehensible without comments, then the problem isn't a lack of comments.
 And if your code is already clear, then you don't need the comments in the first place.
 So, what's the point I'm trying to make?
 Use variables as comments.

 When you store everything in a variable with a meaningful name, you can often understand the entire code just by reading those names and key control structures like if statements.
-Let me show you an example:

-The other day, I came across a piece of code that took me about 10 minutes to grasp completely.
+Let me show you an example.
+The other day, I came across a piece of code that took me about 10 minutes to grasp completely:

 ```js
 if (!row.doc[otherField]) {